The Fear of Pigeons

 What Causes a Fear of Pigeons?

 The fear of pigeons, like many phobias, often stems from childhood experience or learned behaviour.
-We could argue that the amount of times we come into contact with pigeons as children makes it much more likely we’d have a fear of pigeons than, say, a fear of sharks (though life doesn’t always work like that) and, I suppose, you could argue that the greater the exposure, the more likely a bad experience is to occur?
+We could argue that the amount of times we come into contact with pigeons as children makes it much more likely we’d have a fear of pigeons than, say, a fear of sharks.
+Pigeons share our living spaces and are friendlier than other birds because they are actually feral domesticated animals.

 Some common causes of pigeon phobia include: